-Composting is the process of decomposing organic waste such as paper plates, food waste and yard trimmings.
-By composting, materials are diverted from the landfill.
-Compost can be used as a soil amendment, organic fertilizer, a natural pesticide, and for erosion control.
+Composting is the process of decomposing organic waste such as paper plates, food waste, and yard trimmings.
+By composting, less waste is sent to the landfill.
+Soil with compost improves plant growth with less water; compost can also be used for erosion control.

 Waste comprises all materials that flow from a building to final disposal.
 Examples include paper, grass trimmings, food scraps, and plastics.
 Responsible stewardship tries to divert as much waste as possible from the landfill.
 This can mean recycling paper, mulching or composting grass trimmings, and reusing large items, such as furniture.

 40% of U.S. architects, engineers, contractors, building owners and building consultants report that the majority of building work was green in 2012.
 It is expected that 53% of these U.S. firms will be engaged in mostly green building work by 2015.
 44% of all nonresidential building project starts were green in 2012 as well, up from 2% in 2005.
 Green buildings hold strong appeal for both commercial and institutional (including government) owners.